anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Upon reception, the pledge SHALL verify the received EE certificate using the installed trust anchors.
 After Enroll-Resp validation and verification, the pledge needs to reply with a status telemetry message as defined in {{Section 5.9.4 of !RFC8995}}.
-The pledge MUST generate the Enroll Status (eStatus) artifact as defined in {{estatus_artifact}} and MUST provide it to the Registrar-Agent in the body of a 200 OK response.
+The pledge MUST generate the Enroll Status (eStatus) artifact as defined in {{estatus_artifact}} and MUST provide it to the Registrar-Agent in the body of an HTTP 200 OK response.
 In the response header, the Content-Type field MUST be set to `application/jose+json`.

 If the pledge is unable to validate or verify the Enroll-Response, it MUST report the reason in the corresponding field of the Enroll Status.